Selvam3195/Trendproject/README.md

-Initially, Infrastructure has been created with relevant IAM roles andVPC with EC2 (pre-installed Jenkins) using Main.tf file in Terraform.
+Initially, Infrastructure has been created with relevant IAM roles and VPC with EC2 (pre-installed Jenkins) using Main.tf file in Terraform.

-In Jenkins, Application has been successfully build and pushed into the Docker respository as per Project requirements.
+In Jenkins, Application has been successfully build. it has been pushed into the Docker respository.

 Using Jenkinsfile, Build image has been successfully deployed into EKS Cluster with application Load balancer ARN.